Poland turning National Stadium into COVID-19 field hospital

 “We can see that the number of cases is growing so fast that we need to secure places for hospitalization for those who need it,” Müller said, speaking on TVP Info, the state TV’s all-news channel.

+Also Monday, Jaroslaw Kaczynski, the leader of the conservative ruling party and deputy prime minister, went into voluntary quarantine after having contact with an infected person.
+He was showing no symptoms and working from home, the party spokesman said.

+Defense Minister Mariusz Blaszczak said he was also going into quarantine after contact with an infected person but also said he was

-However, it was unclear how the government would manage to staff the hospital given widespread reports of shortages of doctors and other medical officials across the country.
+It was unclear how the government would manage to staff the hospital given widespread reports of shortages of doctors and other medical officials across the country.

 The stadium, with a seating capacity of over 58,500, was constructed to host matches for the Euro 2012 football championship, which Poland co-hosted with Ukraine.